Crypto staking is a way to earn passive income by holding some cryptocurrencies.

 Is staking risk free?

 Staking income is not completely risk-free, but the risks are very low as long as you use a staking wallet like Ledger or Exodus instead of staking from an exchange.
+Not leaving coins on a custodial exchange lowers your risk of losing them through a security breach.

 On the other hand, staking from an exchange does not lock up your coins for a set time period.
+Or not necessarily, the policy changes from one exchange to another.
+Flexible lock lowers your risk of losing your money during abrupt market movements.

 - You stake a coin via delegating to a validator, and the validator decides to not pay you.